Vietnam U21 women's volleyball team at the 2025 U21 Women's World Cup - Photo: VOLLEYBALL WORLD

 In the US, dozens of states have enacted laws banning transgender athletes from competing as their identified gender, especially in schools, creating a dilemma between individual rights and sports fairness.

-Similarly, the World Boxing Federation also announced a mandatory chromosome testing policy, specifically to determine whether there is a Y chromosome or not, before being allowed to compete in the female system.
+Similarly, the World Boxing Federation also announced a mandatory chromosome testing policy, specifically to determine whether or not there is a Y chromosome, before being allowed to compete in the female system.

-US President Donald Trump even announced that he would set up a special task force to conduct strict gender testing for female athletes at the 2028 Los Angeles Olympics.
-At the same time, he signed an executive order banning transgender female athletes from competing, marking a drastic political intervention in sports.
+Even US President Donald Trump once announced he would establish a task force to conduct rigorous gender checks on female athletes at the 2028 Los Angeles Olympics.
+He also signed an executive order banning transgender women from competing, marking a significant political intervention in sports.

-Imane Khelif caused a lot of controversy when winning a boxing gold medal at the 2024 Paris Olympics - Photo: GI
+Imane Khelif caused a lot of controversy when he won the boxing gold medal at the 2024 Paris Olympics - Photo: GI

-The question, though, is: are these tests really enough to solve the problem?
-The history of gender testing, or by extension, testing for all signs of interference and cheating in women’s sports, has been fraught with controversy.
+The question, though, is: are these testing methods really enough to solve the problem?
+The history of gender testing, or more broadly, testing for all signs of interference and cheating in women’s sports, has been fraught with controversy.

 However, all have limitations: chromosomes do not reflect fully, hormones are unstable, and sadly, some intersex athletes are disqualified due to confusion or poor scientific bias.